Brightspace/d2l-outcomes-overall-achievement/README.md

 1. Run `npm i` in project root directory

+## Version Bump

+1. Run `npm version --no-git-tag-version [major | minor | patch]` in project root directory, selecting the appropriate version increase type.

+This will bump the version in both `package.json` and `package-lock.json` and leave it in your working changes.

 ## Component Demos

 To view component demos, run `npm start`.
 A page should be launched with links to specific component demos.